 Moodboard exercise that allowed us to more concretely grasp a visual aesthetic

-I created these mockups, which, due to time constraints, were outsourced to a developer to implement, although I continued to provide feedback and additional assets remotely.
+I created these mockups, which were given to a developer to implement, although I continued to provide feedback and additional assets.

 USC Design For America

 The ask: My university’s branch of Design For America, a national network of students who use human-centered design for social impact, needed material to advertise for new member recruitment.